 Let’s examine the research on whether partially hydrolyzed milk protein is effective in eczema prevention.

 - I have briefly looked into this in 2011 (post) and the research then showed that partially hydrolyzed milk is recommended for high-risk babies but not if there is a proven milk allergy.
-For those interested in learning more about hydrolyzed formula, refer to FDA archived presentation.

 - In 2013 (post), research’s recommendation was for high-risk infants who cannot be 100% breast-fed, partially hydrolyzed milk is recommended.